 - Physical sciences

-The post-secondary institution must confirm a student’s enrolment in one of the above programs.
+The post-secondary institution must confirm the student’s enrolment in one of the above programs.

-- Preference will be given to students attending a study period that is at least two semesters in length.
+- Preference will be given to students attending a study period at least two semesters in length.

 - Students enrolled in apprenticeship technical training, integrated training, pre-employment or non-credential programs are not eligible.

 Recipients are selected from applications received for full-time student loans for the 2022-2023 loan year.
 A separate application is not required.

 Students enrolled in a Combined Degree, where they will receive two different degrees upon completion, must apply with the program of study eligible for the New Beginnings Bursary.
 If the program of study used on the application is not eligible for the New Beginnings Bursary, the application will not be considered.

 Alberta Student Aid will deliver the program and select recipients by looking at the pool of student loan borrowers who have completed applications for full-time loans for the 2022-2023 loan year and by applying the bursary eligibility criteria.